-Description Description Educational Describe how the proposed subgrant program demonstrates the potential Component for reaching a broad audience with an effective educational program.
+Description Educational Component Describe how the proposed subgrant program demonstrates the potential for reaching a broad audience with an effective educational program.
 Remember: a plan for an educational component is required for both preservation and education projects.
 The definition of "broad audience" will be considered within the geographic and thematic context of each project.
-The educational component may be used to reflect the grant (in- house and subgrant program) as a whole.
-It is upon the discretion of the prime grantee to determine how the educational component will best serve the objectives of the grant proposal.